-When Alice Wright agrees to marry handsome American Bennett Van Cleve and leave behind her stifling life in England for a new adventure in Kentucky, she’s soon disenchanted by her newlywed status and overbearing father-in-law, owner of the local coal mine.
+Alice Wright marries handsome American Bennett Van Cleve hoping to escape her stifling life in England.
+But small-town Kentucky quickly proves equally claustrophobic, especially living alongside her overbearing father-in-law.
 So when a call goes out for a team of women to deliver books as part of Eleanor Roosevelt’s new traveling library, Alice signs on enthusiastically.

-They will be joined by three diverse women and become known as the Horseback Librarians of Kentucky.
+The leader, and soon Alice's greatest ally, is Margery, a smart-talking, self-sufficient woman who's never asked a man's permission for anything.
+They will be joined by three other singular women who become known as the Packhorse Librarians of Kentucky.

-What happens to these women--and to the men they love--becomes a classic drama of loyalty, justice, humanity and passion.
-Though they face all kinds of dangers--from moonshiners to snakes, from mountains to floods--and social disapproval to boot.
-But they believe deeply in their work bringing books to people who had never had any, expanding horizons and arming them with facts that will change their lives.
+What happens to them--and to the men they love--becomes an unforgettable drama of loyalty, justice, humanity and passion.
+These heroic women refuse to be cowed by men or by convention.
+And though they face all kinds of dangers in a landscape that is at times breathtakingly beautiful, at others brutal, they’re committed to their job: bringing books to people who have never had any, arming them with facts that will change their lives.

-is unparalleled in its scope and its epic breadth.
-Funny, heartbreaking, and rewarding, it is a rich novel of women’s friendship, of true love, and of what happens when we reach beyond our grasp for the great beyond.
+is unparalleled in its scope and epic in its storytelling.
+Funny, heartbreaking, enthralling, it is destined to become a modern classic--a richly rewarding novel of women’s friendship, of true love, and of what happens when we reach beyond our grasp for the great beyond.

 For reviews on Jojo's books click here.